Aggelos Kiayias: Career and research

 Kiayias has served on program committees and organizing committees of numerous cryptography conferences.
 In particular, within forums organized by the International Association for Cryptologic Research, he served as the general chair of Eurocrypt 2013, and as the program chair of Public Key Cryptography (PKC) 2020, and served on the steering committee of the Real World Crypto Symposium during 2013–21.
 He chaired the blockchain session at the IACR conference Crypto 2022.
+He was named to the 2025 class of ACM Fellows.

+In 2026 he was elected a Fellow of the International Association for Cryptologic Research, with a citation for contributions to cryptographic design, including the science and implementation of blockchains, for educational leadership, and for service to the association.

+He is chair of the eighth international conference on Advances in Financial Technologies (AFT 2026), held in the UK for 2026 at the London School of Economics from 6 to 9 October 2026.
+The conference series focuses on research into financial infrastructure including cryptocurrencies, blockchains and exchanges.

 Blockchain research

 Kiayias has described how the problem of debt-ridden banks in Greece inspired him to concentrate his research on creating a blockchain to widen access to financial services using a digital "parallel currency".
 The excessive computer processing power needed for proof-of-work blockchain protocols such as Bitcoin led him to work on proof-of-stake blockchain protocols.

 In 2016, he led a team that published an ePrint paper (number 889, dated September 12) describing the Ouroboros blockchain consensus protocol.

 In 2017 Kiayias began teaching a blockchain course at the University of Edinburgh.

 In 2019, Kiayias published a paper with Emilios Avgouleas of Edinburgh's law school, on blockchain technology and systemic risk.

 In 2021, New Scientist quoted Kiayias on the resource consumption of the Chia cryptocurrency, saying that while Chia was less intensive than Bitcoin, that was clearing "a low bar as far as 'green' technology is concerned".

 Other research has described using ideas from game theory to maintain Nash equilibrium and enable an economically sustainable, privacy-preserving mixnet.

 Kiayias was awarded the 2024 BCS Lovelace Medal for his work on cyber security and cryptography.